0xspade/QuackScreeeptzz/README.md

 # QuackScreeeptzz

-* `password_stealer.txt`: Tested with O.MG Keylogger Cable and Flipper Zero BadUSB (Platform Windows 10 and 11)
+All scripts are tested with O.MG Keylogger Cable and Flipper Zero BadUSB (Platform Windows 10 and 11)